MSylvia/xorlib/README.md

-PIC32 code based on "NTSC TV interface" examples from http://hackaday.io/project/2032-pic32-oscilloscope by Bruce Land (Cornell University) that is based on some ideas from "Programming 32-bit Microcontrollers in C: Exploring the PIC32" by Lucio Di Jasio.
+PIC32 code based on "NTSC TV interface" examples from http://hackaday.io/project/2032-pic32-oscilloscope by Bruce Land (Cornell University) that is based on examples from "Programming 32-bit Microcontrollers in C: Exploring the PIC32" by Lucio Di Jasio.